boegel/easybuild-wiki/FAQ.md

 find the required files.
 The a-z/ directory structure is entirely optional, but suggested as it keeps things organized.

+Every block inside the `easybuild.easyblocks` namespace can be used.
+In our repo we extend the search path in the `easybuild.easyblocks` namespace (in the `__init__.py`) to also search in the a-z subdirectories.

+If you setup your own repo without these subdirectories, keep in mind to put the original repo first in the pythonpaht, this way we can still extend the search path first.

 ## Easybuild complains about an OS dependency, yet I am certain it is installed

 Currently easybuild's support for OS dependencies is lacking.
 It will try to